 Mental Health and Well Being of Adults, Youth and Children; Discrimination

-Many participants were worried about the mental health of immigrants and their families and reported seeing more people with symptoms of and.
+Many participants were worried about the mental health of immigrants and their families and reported seeing more people with symptoms of depression and elevated levels of anxiety.
 A number of participants described that since the removal of DACA, (Deferred Action for Childhood Arrivals) an Obama-era executive order that protected many eligible undocumented minors from deportation and made them eligible for work permits, the future of many undocumented youth is now uncertain.
 Several reported having observed anxiety, depression, and heightened fear among DACA youth with who they are in contact.
 One woman described the situation of a DACA recipient in her neighborhood:

 “He doesn’t really want to go to school because, he said that why is he going to waste time if he’ll be deported… he doesn’t even want to leave the house due to fear.
 And I would like there to be more – how can I say it – for more hope to be facilitated to them in order for them to keep going because, he’s a kid that ever since he came, he’s worked so hard in school, and he has good grades.”